Moneshsoni/Moneshsoni/README.md

 -🔭 I’m currently working on 🐍 Devops, Docker, AWS

-*🌱 I’m currently working as a Trainee Devops Engineer in Indore
+*🌱 I’m currently working as a Trainee Devops Engineer in Insigniac company Indore.

 *👯 I’m looking to collaborate on open source project